 The Leland and Clarice Bagwell College of Education offers nationally accredited undergraduate and graduate programs.
-Students preparing to be teachers through one of Kennesaw State University's teacher education programs are assured experiences which help them develop a deep understanding of the subject matter they will teach and be skilled in practices that lead most effectively to the improvement of student learning.
-The Professional Teacher Education Unit (PTEU) was created so that faculty with an interest or teaching responsibility in teacher education could collaborate with like faculty across disciplines on significant matters related to Kennesaw State University's teacher preparation of teachers.
-Since its creation, the PTEU has enabled faculty through its organizational structure to talk across disciplines and benefit from different perspectives on matters common to all programs in an effort to improve the process of preparing teachers.
-The PTEU is an autonomous body that values the diversity of its members and insights of individuals outside the members home department.
-It was through collaboration that the conceptual framework of The Collaborative Development of Expertise in Teaching and Learning, which underlies all Kennesaw State University's teacher education programs was developed and continues to be monitored for relevance and applicability.
+Students preparing to be teachers and leaders through one of Kennesaw State University's teacher education programs are assured experiences which help them develop a deep understanding of the subject matter they will teach and be skilled in practices that lead most effectively to the improvement of student learning.
+The Professional Teacher Education Unit (PTEU) was created so that faculty with an interest or teaching responsibility in teacher education could collaborate with like faculty across disciplines on significant matters related to Kennesaw State University's preparation of teachers.
+Since its creation, the PTEU has enabled faculty through its organizational structure to work effectively across disciplines and benefit from different perspectives on matters common to all programs.
+The PTEU is an autonomous body that values the diversity of its members and insights of individuals outside the member's home department.
+It was through collaboration that the conceptual framework of The Collaborative Development of Expertise in Teaching and Learning, which underlies all Kennesaw State University's teacher education programs was developed.
 The collaborative model is the mechanism for both change and ensuring compliance with our core framework and beliefs.
 The Teacher Education Council (TEC) was established by the Kennesaw State University Senate to serve in lieu of the college-level curriculum committees in all matters pertaining to teacher education courses, programs, requirements and policies.
 This single university-wide curriculum committee for teacher education, with members from all teacher preparation programs, key support services, and professionals in the field, represent the PTEU faculty in matters of curricular review, program administration, and faculty governance.

-Instructional Bagwell College of Education Departments: Educational Leadership; Elementary and Early Childhood Education; Secondary and Middle Grades Education; and Special Education.
+Instructional departments in the Bagwell College of Education include: Educational Leadership; Elementary and Early Childhood Education; Secondary and Middle Grades Education; and Inclusive Education.
 The chief administrator of each academic department is the department chair.
-Each department has its own administrative structure, which includes coordinators and committees for supervising the functions of the department.
+Each department has its own administrative structure, which includes coordinators and committees for carrying out the functions of the department.